 Billie Holiday, one of the greatest voices of all time, was always controversial; a proud black woman who preferred white audiences, an exploited artist and a violent drug addict, a loyal friend and a vindictive lover, a blues singer who didn’t sing the blues, and when she sang the seminal protest song 'Strange Fruit', an enemy of the state.
 Her enigmatic accounts of her own life were a mix of half-truths and free-form improvisations.

-Then in 1971, journalist Linda Kuehl set out to write the definitive biography of Billie.
-Over 8 years, she tracked down and tape-recorded interviews with the extraordinary characters that populated the iconic singer’s short, tumultuous life.
-Raw, emotional and brutally honest, these incredible testimonies ranged from jazz greats like Charles Mingus, Sarah Vaughan, Tony Bennett and Count Basie to her step-parents and school friends, jail-mates and lawyers, pushers, pimps and even the FBI agents who arrested her.
-But Linda’s book was never finished and the tapes thought lost forever – until now.
+Then, in 1971, journalist Linda Lipnack Kuehl set out to write the definitive biography of BIllie.
+Over 8 years, she tracked down and tape-recorded over 200 hours of interviews with the extraordinary characters that populated the iconic singer’s short, tumultuous life.
+Raw and brutally honest, incredible testimonies from Charles Mingus, Sarah Vaughan, Tony Bennett, Count Basie, Holiday's step-parents, school friends, jail-mates, lawyers, pushers, pimps and even the FBI agents who arrested her - but Lipnack Kuehl’s book was never finished and the tapes never heard.
+Until now.

 - Type of film

 Please let us know if we need to make any amendments to this Film entry mailing us directly at

 Last updated 2nd May 2019